Rhaegar121/To-Do-list/README.md

 ### Install

 You can use the repository HTTPS or SSH urls to clone the project on your local machine or download the ZIP folder and extract its contents.
+Run npm install to install the dev dependencies for linters and webpack.
+Run npm build to build the application with webpack .

 ### Usage

-Run the index.html file in the root directory of the project using any browser.
+Run npm run start to start the development server.

 ### Run tests